-- a.
-Private Foundation Excise Tax on Net Investment Income.
-Passed in connection with the massive spending bill (in addition to the SECURE Act) was the Taxpayer Certainty and Disaster Tax Relief Act of 2019 that, among other things, replaced the complex 2%/1% two-tiered tax on the net investment income of private foundations under \$4940 with an average 1.39% tax, and a repeal of the extremely unpopular tax with respect to parking and public transit benefits provided by nonprofit employers.
-See Benjamin Davidson, Parking Tax Purgatory, TAX NOTES (Jan.
-20, 2020). - b.
-General Transfer Tax Proposals.
-Having a Democratic majority in the House no doubt has changed the calculus of anticipated tax legislation, including legislation relating to the transfer tax.
-As always, a variety of transfer tax proposals have been submitted, ranging from repealing the estate tax or substantially reducing the rate to accelerating the sunset of the basic exclusion amount or even reducing the exclusion amount to \$3.5 million. - c.
+- c.
 Some Notable Positions of Democratic Presidential Candidates.
 Throughout the year, perhaps the most interesting legislative discussion came from the positions of the Democratic Presidential candidates.
-Some of them are listed. - Former Vice President Joe Biden proposes ending the step-up in basis at death on capital gains exceeding \$100,000, applying the payroll tax to earnings over \$400,000, raising the corporate tax rate from 21% to 28%, taxing capital gains as ordinary income for taxpayers having income over \$1 million, raising the top bracket to 39.6%, limiting reduction in tax liability from itemized deductions to no more than 28% of deductions, phasing out the §199A deduction for gualified business income above \$400,000, imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income, raising the tax rate on foreign profits, eliminating fossil fuel subsidies, and eliminating like-kind exchanges.
+Some of them are listed. - Former Vice President and the Democratic Presidential nominee Joe Biden proposes ending the step-up in basis at death on capital gains exceeding \$100,000, applying the payroll tax to earnings over \$400,000, raising the corporate tax rate from 21% to 28%, taxing capital gains as ordinary income for taxpayers having income over \$1 million, raising the top bracket to 39.6%, limiting reduction in tax liability from itemized deductions to no more than 28% of deductions, restoring the Pease limitation on itemized deductions for taxable incomes above \$400,000, phasing out the §199A deduction for qualified business income above \$400,000, imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income, raising the tax rate on foreign profits, eliminating fossil fuel subsidies, and eliminating like-kind exchanges.
 The Biden proposals are estimated by the Urban-Brookings Tax Policy Center to raise approximately \$4 trillion over a decade, and to result in a reduction of the after-tax income of the top 1% of households by 17% (compared to a drop of 0.5% for bottom 80% of households).
-See Jonathan Curry, Biden's Tax Plans Total \$4 Trillion in Tax Hikes, TPC Says, TAX NOTES (March 9, 2020).
-See generally Jennifer Epstein, Biden to Target Tax-Avoiding Companies Like Amazon With Minimum Federal Levy, BLOOMBERG (Dec.
-4, 2019) (outlining Biden proposal and estimated revenue impacts, including \$400 billion revenue over 10 years from the stepped-up basis proposal); The Biden Tax Plan: Budgetary, Distributional, and Economic Effects, TAX NOTES (Jan.
+See Tax Foundation, Details and Analysis of Former Vice President Biden's Tax Proposals, Fiscal Fact #707 (April 2020); Jonathan Curry, Biden's Tax Plans Total \$4 Trillion in Tax Hikes, TPC Says, Tax Notes (March 9, 2020).
+See generally Jennifer Epstein, Biden to Target Tax-Avoiding Companies Like Amazon With Minimum Federal Levy, Bloomberg (Dec.
+4, 2019) (outlining Biden proposal and estimated revenue impacts, including \$400 billion revenue over 10 years from the stepped-up basis proposal); The Biden Tax Plan: Budgetary, Distributional, and Economic Effects, Tax Notes (Jan.
 24, 2020) (summarizing Penn Wharton Budget Model of revenue effects of Biden proposal, including \$204 billion revenue over 10 years from the stepped up basis proposal).
 The Biden campaign had previously also proposed eliminating the cap on the Social Security payroll tax (so that the 7.65% tax [6.2% Social Security, 1.45% Medicare] would apply on all wages, not just up to the \$132,900 limit [for 2019]).
-See Cooper, Biden Seeks Boost in Capital Gains, Corporate Tax Rates, TAX NOTES (Oct.
-24, 2019); Nitti, Reviewing The Democratic Candidates' Tax Plans: Joe Biden, FORBES (Sept.
-30, 2019). - Senator Bernie Sanders would increase the income tax rates, with brackets of 40%, 45%, 50%, and 52%.
-He also would enact a 4% surtax on all taxable income, tax long-term capital gains and qualified dividends at ordinary income rates for taxable income over a certain level (over \$250,000 for married filing jointly), cap the maximum benefit of deductions at 28%, tax capital gains on gifts and bequests of appreciated property with a lifetime exclusion of \$250,000 of gains (with the exclusion being reduced by the income of the donor or decedent)(note this would not just eliminate stepped-up basis but would accelerate gain recognition at death and upon making gifts).
-He has previously proposed a new financial tax on stock, bond and derivative trades, a new "carbon tax," and increasing the tax on net investment income from 3.8% to 10%.
+See Cooper, Biden Seeks Boost in Capital Gains, Corporate Tax Rates, Tax Notes (Oct.
+24, 2019); Nitti, Reviewing The Democratic Candidates' Tax Plans: Joe Biden, Forbes (Sept.
+30, 2019).